quixio/quix-docs/docs/platform/definitions.md

 ### Parameters

 Parameters are values that develop over time.
-The Quix SDK supports numeric and string values.
+Quix Streams supports numeric and string values.

 For example: